 Other ways to curate events

 You might be thinking, “Hey!
 Aren’t there other ways to organize events?” and you’d be right.
-Using your calendar’s existing taxonomy, you can build Channels (customizable landing pages that live on your platform) or widget (customizable curated lists of events that can be embedded on external web pages).
+Using your calendar’s existing taxonomy, you can build Channels (customizable landing pages that live on your platform) or widgets (customizable curated lists of events that can be embedded on external web pages).
 While you shouldn’t think of these two tools as part of your taxonomy, they may influence your taxonomy a bit.
 For instance, you may create tags and keywords for the sole purpose of displaying events.
 In fact, these tool you may use this solution instead of creating a filter or landing page in order to keep your calendar’s taxonomy clean and organized.

 For more information about these tools be sure to check out our guides to Channels and Widgets.